NedHermann/data_analysis_tools/src/web_scraping/dynamic_pages/README.md

 ### Website cont.
 Below is how the website looks.
 We want the title, sub-heading, question, answer, and url to each individual article.
-As we can see, if the answers are long enough, the rest of it's contents will not be loaded behind the `more` button at the end of each answer.
+As we can see, if the answers are long enough, the rest of it's contents will not be loaded until the `more` element at the end of each answer is clicked.
 We are going to need to build a robust solution where, if the `more` element exists, to click it, and then scrape the full answer.

 ![page](images/page.png)